jessicaschmilovich/Aquafantasia-Ecosystem/README.md

 # Aquafantasia-Ecosystem

-The Aquafantasia Ecosystem is a Java-based simulation of an underwater world where mermaids and unicorns interact in a grid, gaining power-ups like golden tridents, purple horns, or genie powers.
-The project uses randomization, object-oriented principles, and Java Swing for grid implementation and graphics.
-This was a group-based school project.
+The Aquafantasia Ecosystem is a Java-based simulation that models an underwater world where mermaids and unicorns interact, breed, and gain power-ups like golden tridents, purple horns, and genie powers.
+The simulation uses Java Swing for graphical rendering and incorporates object-oriented principles such as inheritance and abstraction to manage creature behaviors, randomized movements, and dynamic interactions within a grid environment.